ycexiao/scikit-package-system/README.md

 - We want the `README.rst` to contain quick installation instructions.
 - We would like to have `LICENSE.rst` to encourage the good habit of taking care of this legal file.
 - We do not provide documentation since users are focused on writing the actual code.
+- We are not using `isort` or `Codespell` because we want users to enjoy using `pre-commit` without it becoming a source of problems.
+- We still include `flake8` in `pre-commit` because it facilitates a smoother migration process from Level 4 to Level 5.
-- We do not provide complicated examples for tests and docstrings in the current `calculator.py` and `test_calculator.py` demo code.
+- We do not provide complicated examples for docstrings in the current `calculator.py` demo code.
 - We do not provide `AUTHORS.rst`, `CODE_OF_CONDUCT.rst`, `MANIFEST.rst`, or `CHANGELOG.rst`, which are provided in Level 5.

 Are there any things that we need to maintain when we have new updates?